Skip to Content

 EPCOT is home to this ride which is also located in Disney’s California Adventure.
 Consistently one of the most popular rides at EPCOT and Walt Disney World (and one of the best rides), Soarin’ is an experience like no other.
 A third theater was recently added, alleviating some of the perpetually long lines.

-The theme of the ride was also changed from California to Soarin’ Around the World, so if you haven’t recently visited, it’s time to head back.
-It’s one of the attractions that I feel I have to ride each time I visit Walt Disney World, even though I’ve been on it dozens of times.
+The ride’s theme was also changed from California to Soarin’ Around the World, so if you haven’t recently visited, it’s time to head back.
+It’s one of the attractions I feel I must ride each time I visit Walt Disney World, even though I’ve been on it dozens of times.

-To get to Soarin’, you’ll need to go into the Land Pavilion.
+To get to Soarin’, you must go into the Land Pavilion.
 If you have a stroller, you’ll need to park it before entering the building.
 There’s a stroller parking section to the right of the building.

 Soarin’ is located on the bottom floor of the Land building.
 The whole building gets very busy, so keep that in mind when selecting Genie+ return times.
-Plan for a little extra time to get to the entrance of the ride.
+Plan for a little extra time to get to the ride’s entrance.

 Living With the Land

-I have such fond memories of riding this fun boat tour with my family when I was a kid.
+I have fond memories of riding this fun boat tour with my family as a kid.
 Although my children are teens now, they still love taking this boat trip through the greenhouses of the Land pavilion.

 It’s a great way to learn about how food is grown.
 The line is typically short, so it’s worth riding.
 It’s also a great way to get out of the sun and rain during your day.

-Living With the Land is also located in the Land pavilion, adjacent to Soarin’.
+Living With the Land is also in the Land pavilion, adjacent to Soarin’.
 There’s also a “Behind the Seeds” tour that you can book if you are interested in agriculture.
-The queue here moves pretty quickly, although Genie+ is also offered.
+The queue here moves pretty quickly, although Lightning Lane is also offered.

 Journey Into Imagination With Figment